 Soon Farnsworth, barely a teenager, had turned the farm’s attic loft into his own science lab.
 One night in 1922, he read an article about how it could be possible to combine radio and motion pictures and transmit them into homes.
 Fascinated, he thought about the idea for months.
 At one point, he considered spinning mirrors, as he’d seen in science fiction, but that would be too slow.
 Then he had the sudden realization that he could capture light in a jar and then transmit it through electron beams.

 Farnsworth was so excited to share his idea, he went to school the next day and told his teacher, sketching a series of electrical diagrams on the chalkboard and proclaiming, “This is my idea for electric television.”
 He worked with his teacher for several weeks until they found a concept they believed would work.

 One of Farnsworth’s bosses, George Everson, was intrigued by his television idea and agreed to give him $6,000 to test it.
 Farnsworth and his new wife moved to Hollywood and turned their dining room into a laboratory.
-But he soon found that Everson’s investment alone wouldn’t be enough.
-So Everson arranged for him to meet with an electrical engineer.
-Once the engineer agreed that Farnsworth’s idea was possible, more people agreed to invest.
+However, he soon found that Everson’s investment alone wouldn’t be enough, so Everson arranged for him to meet with an electrical engineer.
+Once the engineer concurred that Farnsworth’s idea was possible, more people agreed to invest.

 After a series of professional glassblowers told him what he wanted to create was impossible, Farnsworth enlisted friend Cliff Gardiner who would learn the craft and become his chief glassblower.
 Meanwhile, on January 7, 1927, Farnsworth applied for his first patent (this is often considered the date that television was invented).
 Farnsworth and Gardiner created the first television camera tube, which they called the “image dissector.”
 This tube would dissect an image line-by-line with electrical charges and then transmit them.